microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_managed_identity/linux/_index.md

 ## Azure Key Vault and Azure Storage account

-The scenario will demonstrate how to integrate with Azure services by accessing a secret in an Azure Key Vault and uploading a blob to an Azure Storage account.
+This scenario will demonstrate how to integrate with Azure services by accessing a secret in an Azure Key Vault and uploading a blob to an Azure Storage account.

 Login to your Azure account to run the commands.
 (This can also be done in [Azure Cloud Shell](https://shell.azure.com/bash).)